Excidos/ComfyUI-Lumina-mGPT-Wrapper/README.md

 ## Preparation
 Since the Chameleon implementation in transformers does not contain the VQ-VAE decoder, please manually download the original VQ-VAE weights provided by Meta and place them in the following directory:

+# I've added the files to the respective path however they will need to be extracted from the zip file before running the node.

 ```
 Lumina-mGPT
 - lumina_mgpt/